Median Optimal Treatment Regimes: Experiments

 Figure~\ref{fig:actg-illustration} shows a histogram of outcomes under treatment versus control for females; the presence of skewed treatment responses suggest the median may be a more useful measure than the mean in this study.
 In fact, although the mean outcome in this group is quite different under treatment versus control (mean CD4 count is 341 for treated females, but only 292 for controls), the medians are similar (313 for treated, 312 for control).

-Therefore we apply our proposed methods to estimate the median optimal policy as well as its value, and the value of a few competing policies.
+Therefore we apply our proposed methods to estimate the value of the median optimal policy, and the value of a few competing policies.
 Specifically we use the estimator described in Section~\ref{sec:algorithm}, splitting the sample into thirds ($D_1, D_2$ and $D_3$) and using cross-fitting.
 In $D_1$ the conditional median estimate $\widehat{m}_a$ is obtained with quantile regression forests via the package~\texttt{quantregForest}~\citep{meinshausen2006quantile} (recall the propensity score is known and so does not need to be estimated here). $D_2$ is then used to construct the density estimate $\widehat{f}_{a, \widehat{m}}$, which we estimated by regressing a Gaussian kernel-weighted outcome centered at $\widehat{m}_a$ on $X$ using the \texttt{randomForest} R package.
 The bandwidth $h$ was chosen using Silverman's rule~\citep{silverman1986density}.
-We considered estimating the ACME value of five policies using $D_3$: the observational policy $d(X_i) = A_i$, the proposed median optimal policy $d_\text{ACME}(X_i) = \mathbb{1}\{\widehat{m}_1(X_i) > \widehat{m}_0(X_i)\}$, the treat-all policy $d(X_i)=1$, the treat-none policy $d(X_i)=0$, and the mean optimal policy $d_\text{MEAN}(X_i) = \mathbb{1}\{\widehat{\mu}_1(X_i) > \widehat{\mu}_0(X_i)\}$ where the regression functions $\widehat{\mu}_a$ are also estimated via random forests.
+We considered estimating the ACME value of five policies using $D_3$: the observational policy $d(X_i) = A_i$, a plug-in median optimal policy $d(X_i) = \mathbb{1}\{\widehat{m}_1(X_i) > \widehat{m}_0(X_i)\}$, the treat-all policy $d(X_i)=1$, the treat-none policy $d(X_i)=0$, and a plug-in mean optimal policy $d(X_i) = \mathbb{1}\{\widehat{\mu}_1(X_i) > \widehat{\mu}_0(X_i)\}$ where the regression functions $\widehat{\mu}_a$ are also estimated via random forests.